Aambala

-The film released on 14 January 2015 on the occasion of Pongal with mixed reviews and ended up as a decent hit clashing towards with I and Darling.
+The film was released on 14 January 2015 on Pongal with mixed reviews.

 Plot

-Saravanan (Vishal) lives in Ooty, and runs a business of gathering people for politicians and events.
-One day, he meets Maya (Hansika Motwani), and falls for her.
-However, "RDX" Rajasekhar (Santhanam) also falls in love with her.
-Saravanan convinces Rajasekhar to not fall for Maya by saying she's too high class.
-Rajasekhar is a police inspector.
-Due to several mishaps caused, he is fired and starts working as a hotel doorman.
+Saravanan lives in Ooty and runs a business that gathers people for politicians and events.
+One day, he meets Maya and falls for her.
+However, "RDX" Rajasekhar, a police inspector, also loves her.
+Saravanan convinces Rajasekhar not to pursue Maya, saying she is too high-class.
+Due to several mishaps, Rajasekhar is fired and starts working as a hotel doorman.
 He is shocked to find Saravanan and Maya going out together.
 He asks Saravanan how he made Maya fall in love with him.
-As Saravanan finishes his story, it is revealed Saravanan indirectly caused those mishaps that led to Rajasekhar's firing.
-Enraged, Rajasekhar hires Kumaran (Vaibhav), who is a specialist in breakups.
-Kumaran then sends a woman (Andrea Jeremiah) to cause a conflict in Saravanan and Maya's relationship.
+As Saravanan finishes his story, it reveals that Saravanan indirectly caused those mishaps that led to Rajasekhar's firing.
+Enraged, Rajasekhar hires Kumaran, a specialist in breakups.
+Kumaran then sends a woman who makes Maya break up with Saravanan.

-Due to his love failure, Saravanan becomes drunk and falls unconscious.
+Dejected, Saravanan becomes drunk and falls unconscious.
 Kumaran, who is also at the bar, drops Saravanan off at his house.
-Saravanan's mother Thulasi (Tulasi), ashamed of his behaviour, sends him to meet his father Aalavanthan (Prabhu) and younger brother Shakthi (Sathish) at Madurai.
+Saravanan's mother, Thulasi, ashamed of his behavior, sends him to meet his father, Aalavanthan, and younger brother, Shakthi, in Madurai.
 There, they meet Aalavanthan and rejoin him.
-They come to know that Kumaran is also the son of Aalavanthan's ex-lover.
+They discover that Kumaran is also the son of Aalavanthan's ex-lover.

-Aalavanthan reveals to his sons that they have three aunts: Periya Ponnu (Ramya Krishnan), Nadu Ponnu (Aishwarya), and Chinna Ponnu (Kiran Rathod).
+Aalavanthan reveals to his sons that they have three aunts: Periya Ponnu, Nadu Ponnu, and Chinna Ponnu.
 Aalavanthan wants his sons to marry the daughters of their aunts so that their families can reunite once and for all.
 A reluctant Saravanan helps his brothers and father attend a temple function in disguise to kidnap and marry their cousins, but they kidnap their aunts.
 They run away before getting caught.
-Saravanan agrees to the plan after finding out that Periya Ponnu's daughter is none other than Maya.
+Saravanan agrees to the plan after discovering that Periya Ponnu's daughter is Maya.